-2.18.
+2.16.
 Finals - Order of Performance

-The performance order for the finals will be the reverse order of the placement from semi-finals.
+The performance order for the finals will be the reverse order of the placement from semi-finals, taking into account that only one team per country may compete at the finals.

-2.19.
+2.17.
 Finality of Decisions